 Both onshore and offshore surveys have been integral to the development of Sofia since early environmental impact assessment work to inform the original development consent application.
 As the projects moves through its construction phase, surveys will continue to remain an integral part of our activity.

-Most of the onshore surveys are now complete in readiness for the start of building work on the onshore converter station from early 2022 and civils works on the onshore cable corridor from spring 2022.
+The onshore surveys are now complete in readiness for the start of construction of the onshore converter station and civils works on the onshore cable corridor, underway in Spring 2022.
 In 2021 these surveys included a team of onshore archaeologists from Durham University’s Archaeological Services (DUAS) carrying out excavation and recording work at locations along the cable route, from landfall near the coast to the Wilton onshore converter station site.